jetstreamapp/jetstream/apps/docs/docs/getting-started/getting-started.md

 slug: /
 ---

+import OrgTroubleshootingTable from './\_org-troubleshooting-table.mdx';

 Jetstream is the **swiss army knife** of working with and administering Salesforce.
 We know that once you start using Jetstream, you'll wonder how you ever got on without it.

 If you have questions or want to talk with a human, you can reach support by emailing [support@getjetstream.app](mailto:support@getjetstream.app).

 :::tip

-If you haven't created a Jetstream account, you can [sign-up here](https://getjetstream.app/oauth/login).
+If you haven't created a Jetstream account, you can [sign-up here](https://getjetstream.app/oauth/signup).

 :::